SEO 2.0 Definitions: It’s about People, Self-Spreading and Being Reputable

 Before I comment on each definition let me summarize for the quick readers who just skim this:

-SEO 2.0 is not Google SEO, a buzzword, a PPC Scheme.
-It’s the people’s SEO.
+SEO 2.0 is not about Google, a buzzword, a pay-per-click scheme.
+It’s about the people.

-In the broadest sense SEO 2.0 as a term just describes a paradigm shift in SEO that took place when Web 2.0, social media and Universal Search appeared among others.
+In the broadest sense SEO 2.0 as a term just describes a paradigm shift in SEO that took place with the appearance of

 Other major developments that led to this shift were localized and personalized search results.

-Apparently a lot has changed and the SEO industry had to adapt to the new situation.
+Apparently a lot has changed and the online publishing industry had to adapt to the new situation.
 You can call it what you like but it did happen.

-OK, so let’s see what the recent articles say about SEO 2.0 in detail.
+OK, so let’s see what the third party articles say about SEO 2.0 in detail.

 #1 The new Search Engine Optimization – SEO 2.0